Post

 Principles for Writing Good Code

-Explore the necessity of writing good code and the main principles generally used to write good code.
+Explore the necessity of writing good code and the key principles generally followed to create high-quality code.

 The Necessity of Writing Good Code

-If we focus only on quickly writing code for immediate implementation, technical debt can accumulate to an unmanageable level, causing problems with future maintenance.
-Therefore, it goes without saying that writing good, readable, and easily maintainable code from the start is crucial when conducting a development project.
+If we focus solely on quickly writing code for immediate implementation, technical debt can accumulate to an unmanageable level, causing problems with future maintenance.
+Therefore, it goes without saying that writing readable and easily maintainable good code from the start is crucial when conducting a development project.

-In the case of Problem Solving (PS) or Competitive Programming (CP), there’s an argument that since the code used to solve problems is usually not reused after the problem-solving session or competition ends, and especially in CP where there are time constraints, quick implementation is more important than writing good code.
-To answer this question, it’s necessary to consider what you’re doing PS/CP for and what direction you’re pursuing.
+In the case of Problem Solving (PS) or Competitive Programming (CP), there’s an argument that since the code used to solve problems is typically not reused after the problem-solving session or competition ends, and especially in CP where there are time constraints, quick implementation might be more important than writing good code.
+To answer this question, it’s necessary to consider why you’re doing PS/CP and what direction you’re pursuing.

 Personally, I think the points that can be learned through PS/CP are as follows:

-While some people may enjoy PS/CP simply as a hobby, for those like me who do PS/CP indirectly to improve programming skills, the last point of ‘practicing writing good code’ is just as significant as the first three.
+While some may enjoy PS/CP purely as a hobby, if you’re doing PS/CP indirectly to improve your programming skills, the last point of ‘practicing writing good code’ is just as significant as the first three.
 This is because writing good code doesn’t come naturally from the start but requires consistent practice through repetition.
-Moreover, complex and hard-to-read code is difficult to debug and not easy to write accurately in one go, so if you spend time on inefficient debugging, you may not even implement it quickly.
-Although PS/CP is quite different from real-world work, for these reasons, I personally try to write concise and efficient code even in PS/CP, rather than focusing solely on immediate implementation without any regard for writing good code.
+Moreover, complex and difficult-to-read code is hard to debug and not easy to write accurately in one go, so spending time on inefficient debugging often results in not implementing solutions quickly either.
+Although PS/CP is certainly quite different from professional work, completely disregarding writing good code and focusing solely on immediate implementation is, for the reasons mentioned above, putting the cart before the horse.
+Therefore, I personally think it’s better to write concise and efficient code even in PS/CP.

 Principles for Writing Good Code

-Whether it’s code written for competitions or for practical work, the conditions for good code are not significantly different.
+Whether it’s code written for competitions or for professional work, the conditions for good code are not significantly different.
 This article covers the main principles for writing generally good code.
-However, in PS/CP, there may be areas where compromises are made relative to practical work for quick implementation, which will be mentioned separately in the article.
+However, in PS/CP, there might be some compromises made relative to professional work for the sake of quick implementation, which will be mentioned separately in the article when applicable.

 Writing Concise Code